mushky/storytribe/README.md

 # README

-Users have_many Stories
-Stories have_many Accolades

-Features:

-Users can save stories as drafts that don't get published.
+TODO:

-Users can publish stories onto the main feed
+Feed System for displaying stories on the main page

 Gamification: Users receive achievements for writing a certain number of stories or receiving accolades from users

-Users have dashboards

-TODO:

-Authorization (prevent users from deleting or editing other user stories) Accolades for Stories
-Feed System